Coptic Orthodox Sunday School Movement: Background

-Early Catechetical Education
+Early catechetical education

-The early Church of Alexandria, the fore-barer of the Coptic Church, was well renowned for its catechetical education.
+The early Church of Alexandria, the fore-barer of the Coptic Church, was renowned for its catechetical education.
 The Catechetical School of Alexandria was originally founded as a tool for educating new Christian converts.
-As adult conversions became scarce and more children were born into the faith the school evolved into a Theological Seminary, with catechism being performed on a more personal level over the childhood and lifetime of the believer.
-In the late middle ages the Islamic system of Kuttabs was unofficially adopted by the Church.
-Much like mosques did, churches began operating small educational institutions which taught both secular and religious matters.
-This system was ineffective as it relied mostly on the rote memorization of stories, verses, and praises, and paid no attention to actual comprehension of theological concepts.
-The low quality of Christian education coupled with harsh waves of persecution under Mamluk and Ottoman rule, resulted in centuries of darkness for the Coptic Church.
+As adult conversions became scarce and more children were born into the faith, the school evolved into a theological seminary, with catechism performed at a more personal level throughout the childhood and lifetime of the believer.
+In the late Middle Ages the Islamic system of kuttabs was unofficially adopted by the Church.
+Much like mosques, churches began operating small educational institutions which taught both secular and religious matters.
+This system was ineffective as it relied mostly on the rote memorization of stories, verses, and praise, and paid no attention to actual comprehension of theological concepts.
+The low quality of Christian education, coupled with harsh waves of persecution under Mamluk and Ottoman rule, resulted in centuries of darkness for the Coptic Church.
 Thus, at the start of the 19th century the majority of the clergy and congregation of the Coptic Church were theologically illiterate.